jklughammer/RefFreeDMA/README.md

 ./scripts/parse_stats.sh PATH_TO_TESTDIR/RefFreeDMA_test/meta/RefFreeDMA_test.cfg
 ```
 (9.)
 If you encounter problems please check the `RefFreeDMA_test/log` directory.
 It contains log files for each step.

+*The tools included in the external software bundle have been compiled under SL6.

 Dependencies
 ------------